 Featured image: Image from Joel Bakan: The Panopticon Power of the new media.
 Adbusters Jan 2012.

 It’s ten years since McKenzie Wark published his influential book, A Hacker Manifesto.
 Divided into 17 chapters, each offers a series of short, numbered paragraphs that mimic the epigrammatic style of Guy Debord’s The Society of the Spectacle.
 Wark then published, amongst others, a series of critically engaging books such as Gamer Theory and the Spectacle of Disintegration.
-Ruth Catlow and Marc Garrett from Furtherfield ask Wark how things have changed since these publications, focusing on the way our everyday lives have been infiltrated by competitive game-like mechanisms that he described more than a decade ago.
+Ruth Catlow and Marc Garrett from Furtherfield ask Wark how things have changed since these publications, focusing on how our everyday lives have been infiltrated by competitive game-like mechanisms that he described more than a decade ago.

 Furtherfield: You published the experimental writing project Gamer Theory first as a book in 2006 and then in 2007 with a specially revised 2.0 version online.